 - Allergic and autoimmune diseases caused by vaccines are possible but uncommon.

 - Although extremely rare, pets can have seizures and experience difficulty breathing.

 If vaccination isn’t for you, alternative medicine, like homeopathic nosode vaccination, is a second option.
 You can also feed your pet with natural food containing immunity-boosting vitamins and minerals to help them fight off nasty diseases.

 Toronto’s animal vaccination veterinarians

-Our veterinarians at Brimley-Lawrence Animal Clinic in Toronto are here to help you and your pet stay healthy - whether you agree with vaccination or not.
+Our veterinarians at Brimley-Lawrence Animal Clinic and Bellamy-Lawrence Animal Hospital in Toronto are here to help you and your pet stay healthy - whether you agree with vaccination or not.
 If you’d like to find out more about pet and vaccination, please contact us at our Toronto clinic.